Inter-valley coherent order and isospin fluctuation mediated superconductivity in rhombohedral trilayer graphene: Superconductivity

-In this section, we derive superconducting gap equations, which we solve numerically, in different scenarios.
 We first consider IVC fluctuations in the SU(2)$_+\times$SU(2)$_-$ symmetric limit where spin-singlet and triplet superconductors are degenerate, and then turn to their splitting due to relative amplification of CDW vs SDW fluctuations due to Hund's coupling.
 Simultaneously, we also consider spin-polarized IVC fluctuations which may be relevant for SC2.
 Finally, we will also consider the effect of Coulomb interactions on pairing at a mean-field level.